Free · Works on iPhone · Full prep pool support

 Looking for a Debatekeeper alternative?

-Debatekeeper is Android-only and doesn't support Lincoln-Douglas, Policy, or Public Forum because of how prep time works in those formats.
-DebateClock runs in any browser — iPhone included — and handles shared prep pools natively.
+DebateClock works on iPhone, Android, and any browser.
+It supports Lincoln-Douglas, Policy, and Public Forum with correct shared prep pool tracking.
+DebateClock runs in most modern browsers — iPhone included — and handles shared prep pools natively.

 Open DebateClock See the comparison